-On September 30, 2019 (the "Closing Date"), the Company obtained a new unsecured credit facility in an aggregate principal amount up to \$50.0 million (the "Credit Facility") through its wholly owned subsidiaries, Medpace, Inc., as borrower (the "Borrower"), and Medpace IntermediateCo, Inc., as guarantor (the "Guarantor").
+On September 30, 2019 (the "Closing Date"), the Company obtained an unsecured credit facility in an aggregate principal amount up to \$50.0 million (the "Credit Facility") through its wholly owned subsidiaries, Medpace, Inc., as borrower (the "Borrower"), and Medpace IntermediateCo, Inc., as guarantor (the "Guarantor").

 On the Closing Date, the Borrower and lender entered into a Loan Agreement (the "Loan Agreement") providing for the Credit Facility, and the Guarantor executed a Guaranty Agreement providing for its guarantee of the payment and performance of the obligations under the Loan Agreement.
 The Loan Agreement provides that outstanding balances under the Credit Facility will bear interest at a rate of LIBOR plus 100 basis points (1.00%).
 The Loan Agreement also provides that the Credit Facility will expire in 364 days from the Closing Date.
+On March 30, 2020, the Company amended the credit facility to extend its expiration date to March 31, 2021 and add provisions for alternative interest rates when certain interbank market offered rates are not available.